 In his book, A Guide to the Good Life: The Ancient Art of Stoic Joy, William B. Irvine shares a phenomenon called hedonic adaptation.
 It’s a process by which people find themselves on a satisfaction treadmill due to their insatiability and boredom to want more constantly.
 This often leads to unhappiness and the destruction of relationships, financial health, and apathy in the workplace.
 Once someone fulfills the object of their desire, their life “adapts” to this new state, and the desirability fades.
 People return to the same dissatisfied state (or even lower) before fulfilling the desire they believed would bring happiness.
 This leads us to a fundamental idea we must learn and continually practice each day:

 “The easiest way for us to gain happiness is to learn how to want the things we already have” – William B. Irvine

 Hedonic adaptation also impacts our careers.
 We are lucky to land the job we want, but over time we can become frustrated with our responsibilities and colleagues and look for reasons to complain.
-This leads us to start the search all over again to a greener pasture that may not exist.
+This leads us to start the search all over again for a greener pasture that may not exist.
 Embrace your fantastic job and take accountability to deliver value before moving on to your next gig.
 This will drive fulfillment and credibility instead of wasting energy and valuable time.
 Organizations and people will evaluate you based on the impact you delivered in your last job.